Jeunese/jeunese.github.io/docs/guidelines.md

 - Get straight to the point based on what users want and need.
 - Eliminate titles that restate the body of an information box in the UI or a paragraph in documentation.
 - Remove unnecessary words and content, for example, *"You'll be asked to enter your password~~, which you created in the previous step~~."
 - Use as few words as possible to portray meaning.
-The table, below, outlines some tips.
+The table, below, outlines some guidance.

 |Guideline | Examples |
 |---|---|